 - 1 Egg yolk (saved from egg used in base)

 - 2 tablespoons Unsweetened Cocoa Powder

 - ½ teaspoon Ground Chilli Powder

 - Let cream cheese sit at room temperature for 10 to 15 minutes to soften up whilst you prepare the base.

-Remove from food processor and press into a round tart dish (I used a dish 25cm in diameter).
+- Remove from food processor and press into a round tart dish (I used a round ceramic tart dish 25cm in diameter).

 - Bake the base in the oven at 170 degrees C/338 farenheit (fan forced) for 10 minutes.

-Remove from oven and let cool and clean the food processor for the filling.
+- Remove base from oven and let cool (approx 30 to 40 mins).
+Clean the food processor for the filling.